krei-se/three.krei.se/README.md

 Z is plus on the left side and minus on the right side. (this is due to most people being right-handed which will be fixed by this)

 This way any X and Y graph you visualize internally will use both hemispheres and stop you from going skewed.
+As a plus you have 8 different 3D quadrants to construct shapes in your head while with a normal orientation there is only 1 spatial construction possible (usually you construct a bit over and right of your right eye).

 (WIP)